Disaster Recovery Toolkit

 Write an Emergency Preparedness Plan

-Although your business may not be able to prevent a disaster from occurring, a good emergency preparedness plan can reduce the damage that could occur.
+A good emergency preparedness plan can reduce the damage that could occur.

-• Strengthen your building against natural disasters, including storms, winter weather and fire
+• Strengthen your building against natural disasters, including storms, winter weather, and fire

 • Have the building inspected before and after storm season and carry out repairs and improvements as needed